mono/website/docs/compiling-mono/linux/index.md

 ```bash
   $ sudo apt-get install git autoconf libtool libtool-bin automake build-essential mono-devel gettext
 ```
+Note if you are using Ubuntu 15.04, you also need to install libtool-bin package.

 Building Mono from a Release Package
 ------------------------------------